yuwzho/acme-fitness-store/azure-kubernetes-service/docs/01-create-kubernetes-service.md

 1. Go to your DNS zone to add record.
    - Add A record to point the domain in your TLS cert to the external IP you obtained.
 E.g. `demo.com` points to the IP address.
    - Add a wildcard CName record to the A record.
 E.g. `*.demo.com` points to the `demo.com`

+## Next Steps

+- Follow [02-create-eureka-server](./02-create-eureka-server.md) to create and deploy a Eureka Server on Azure Kubernetes Service.